Skip Navigation Link weather.gov

 14 Flood stage.
 Several islands downstream in Sedona evacuated.
 Minor flooding of access roads, buildings, and residences along Oak Creek.

-13 Stream reaches terrace near Tlaquepaque bridge.
-Water reaches edge of several residential and commercial properties near Tlaquepaque bridge.
+13 Stream reaches terrace under Tlaquepaque bridge.
 Low water crossings closed.

 7 Likely to cause minor flooding downstream in Page Springs area near stream gage OACA3 4 to 6 hours later.